Kiniec/ai201-project1-unofficial-guide-starter-mkc/planning.md

 ## Domain

 <!-- What domain did you choose?
 Why is this knowledge valuable and hard to find through official channels? -->
-This is the Unofficial guide for helping with students if they face homeless or food shortages while in college.
-The need for this guide is necessary, due the fact more than 1.5 million college students are homeless during their academic career.
-The guide will answer question on where to obtain resources.
+This is the Unofficial guide for helping with students if they face homelessness or food shortages while in college.
+The need for this guide is necessary, due to the fact more than 1.5 million college students are homeless during their collegiate career.
+The guide will answer questions on where to obtain resources.
 ---

 ## Documents